To write something and leave it behind us,

 About this website.
 This website offers a selection

-of writings of Richard S. Platz, and includes backpacking accounts,
+of writings of Richard S. Platz, including novels, short stories,

-novels, short stories, and nonfiction.
-Many of the writings may
+poems, and backpacking accounts.
+Many of the writings may be read

-be read at no cost.
-All copyrights and reservations of rights
+at no cost.
+All copyrights and reservations of rights apply.

 About the Author.
 Richard S. Platz has retired